-- 7.4.1 The Policy Owner is responsible to ensure the Policy complies with The Foundation's obligations and contemporary practice and will update this Policy as required. - 7.4.2 The Policy Owner will be responsible for addressing any issues arising in relation to this Policy and will be or arrange a point of contact for all Personnel for any issue of contention. - 7.4.3 The Policy Owner will assist the CEO prepare the reporting set out in 7.2.2. - 7.4.4 The Policy Owner will inform the CEO of any key risk to The Foundation regarding Financial Crime and will record risks and incidents on the relevant organisational register.
+- 7.4.2 The Policy Owner will be responsible for addressing any issues arising in relation to this Policy and will be or arrange a point of contact for all Personnel for any issue of contention. - 7.4.3 The Policy Owner will assist the CEO prepare the reporting set out in 7.2.2. - 7.4.4 The Policy Owner will inform the CEO of any key risk to The Foundation regarding Financial Crime and will record risks and incidents on the relevant organisational register.